wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-migration/includes/migration-endpoints.md

    -Credentials $Credentials
 ```

-## Verify the connection by using Azure PowerShell
+## Verify the connection by using Exchange Online PowerShell

 It's good practice to test a migration endpoint before you initiate a migration batch.
 The test checks to see if the remote server is available and communicative.
 You can perform such a test by using the **Test-MigrationServerAvailability** cmdlet in the Exchange Online PowerShell.
 In this example, the command tests an endpoint named endpoint.contoso.com: